AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 13. ✅ Implement Stripe integration for the credit system
 14. ✅ Create documentation for the Stripe integration
 15. ✅ Create detailed implementation plan for Google OAuth 2.0 integration
-16. Implement Google OAuth 2.0 authentication according to google_oauth_integration_plan.md
+16. ✅ Implement Google OAuth 2.0 authentication according to google_oauth_integration_plan.md
-17. Create tests for Google OAuth authentication
+17. ✅ Create tests for Google OAuth authentication
-18. Update affected documentation to include OAuth information
+18. ✅ Update affected documentation to include OAuth information
+19. ✅ Fix Google OAuth API tests to ensure all tests pass
 19. Monitor logs for any remaining issues
 20. Create a plan for future removal of username field
 21. Implement webhook endpoints for Stripe event handling